skorokithakis/django-annoying/README.md

 ### Features

--   render\_to decorator - reduce typing in django views.
+-   render\_to decorator - Reduce typing in django views.
--   signals decorator - allow use signals as decorators.
+-   signals decorator - Allow using signals as decorators.
--   ajax\_request decorator - returns JsonResponse with dict as content.
+-   ajax\_request decorator - Returns JsonResponse with dict as content.
--   autostrip decorator - strip form text fields before validation
+-   autostrip decorator - Strip form text fields before validation
--   get\_object\_or\_None function - similar to get\_object\_or\_404,
-    but returns None if object not found.
+-   get\_object\_or\_None function - Similar to get\_object\_or\_404, but returns None if object is not found.
--   get\_config function - get settings from django.conf if exists,
-    return default value otherwise.
+-   get\_config function - Get settings from django.conf if exists, return a default value otherwise.
--   AutoOneToOne field - creates related object on first call if it doesnt exists yet.
+-   AutoOneToOne field - Creates a related object on first call if it doesnt exist yet.
--   JSONField - Field that store python object as json and retrieves it back as python object.
+-   JSONField - A field that stores a Python object as JSON and retrieves it back as Python object.
--   HttpResponseReload - reload and stay on same page from where request was made.
+-   HttpResponseReload - reload and stay on same page from where the request was made.
--   StaticServer middleware - instead of configuring urls.py, just add this middleware and it will serve your static files when you in debug mode
+-   StaticServer middleware - instead of configuring urls.py, just add this middleware and it will serve your static files when you are in debug mode.

-### Installation instruction
+### Installation instructions

--   Copy annoying directory to your django project or put in on PYTHONPATH
+-   Copy the `annoying` directory to your django project or put in on your PYTHONPATH.
--   Also you can run sudo python setup.py install, sudo easy\_install django-annoying, or sudo pip install django-annoying
+-   You can also run `sudo python setup.py install`, `sudo easy\_install django-annoying`, or `sudo pip install django-annoying`.
--   Add "annoying" under INSTALLED\_APPS in your settings.py file
+-   Add `"annoying"` under INSTALLED\_APPS in your `settings.py` file.

 Examples
 --------